pumppituntti/weather-app/README.md

 # WeatherApp

 Simple weather app for Android.
 The app has a search by city and by location, using GPS.
-The app shows the current weather (temperature, wind, cloudiness) as well as the forecast for the coming week.
+The app shows the current weather (temperature, wind, cloudiness) as well as the forecast for the 5 days.

 # Author